BraydenCurrier/environment-adaptive-orbslam3/README.md

 - Computes mean frame brightness in real time
 - Normalizes brightness to a 0–1 range
-- Dynamically adjusts FAST detection thresholds
+- Dynamically adjusts nFeature counts
 - Scales the ORB feature budget between **85%–115%** of baseline

 All modifications were designed to preserve the original ORB-SLAM3 architecture and threading model.